Things to do in Sydney on Australia Day

 As the sun begins to set upon proceedings, Parramatta’s Australia Day finale party will commence and eventfully end with a bang with a fireworks display that will justify the decision not to travel into town.
 Happy Australia Day!

-Australia Day Big Breakfast – Northern Beaches
+Australia Day on the Northern Beaches

 You need a big breakfast on a big day like Australia Day.
 If you can get to the beaches by 7am or just after you’ll be rewarded with displays of the highest calibre of Aussie athleticism with Thong Throwing. 🙂 To boot (or to thong?) there’ll be shows and rides and more besides.
 Follow the link below for more on this and other events on the gorgeous Northern Beaches of Sydney on Australia Day.